 Scope

-This guideline is focused on delivery of power systems for AtoN but may equally be applied to ancillary services such as security systems, remote control, monitoring and domestic loads.
+This guideline is focused on engineering of power systems for AtoN but may equally be applied to ancillary services such as security systems, remote control, monitoring and domestic loads.

 The following flowchart shows the steps needed to make the best use of this guideline.